ManBenit/uvmenv/docs/classification_files_func_base_components.md

 Here are found all file templates which define each UVM component.

 #### Agents
-All agents components are stored on `Agents` directory, into a directory named by user when this component will be created.
+All agents components are stored on `Agents` directory, into a directory named with **Snake case** by user when this component will be created.

 - `AgentBase.py`: Will become the `__init__.py` of the generated agent; in other words, it is the file that defines the agent as a Python module.
 It contains the instances of the coverage collector, driver, monitor, and sequencer.